phyxdown/ionejs/README.md

   % browserify main.js -o app.js
   % open index.html
 ```
-Draft doc doesn't explain too much.
 If you see FPS, the environment is init properly.

 ## Adding a Writer
 Modify main.js: